thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

  force - deflection curve.
 Three points are analyzed for an extension spring.
 This information includes length, deflection, force, outside diameter, inside diameter, stress and static factor of safety.
-This information is listed in a compressed format by the REPORT menu items.
+This information is listed in a compressed format by the REPORT tabs.
 The equations assume that the spring will operate between two points, named 1 and 2, somewhere in the spring's elastic region.
 It is entirely possible for point 1 to correspond with the spring's free state, or for a